A Complete 70+ Website Design Questionnaire to Impress Clients

 - Tell us what your company does

-Next on list of questions is a pretty obvious one.
+Next on our list of questions is a pretty obvious one.
 Or not.
 Regardless of whether you know the company well or not, it’s good to ask this question early in the website design questionnaire because this can set the “tone” for the rest of the answers.
 It is the reference point for the web design project itself – so ask it early and leave as much space as necessary for the client to say it like it is.

 Let’s get down to business